Eastern Brown Snake

 So, although the Eastern Brown Snake is indeed highly venomous, a common-sense approach to this and other snakes means that man can share their environment without feeling threatened.
 If we leave them alone, they will leave us alone.

-Anyone out and about in the Australian bush should carry a couple of broad elastic pressure bandages.
+Anyone out and about in the Australian bush should carry a couple of broad elastic pressure bandages and become familiar with first aid procedures for any snake bite.

 All Australian hospitals and medical clinics carry specific antivenes, as well as kits that enable the staff to identify the type of snake by taking a swab of the bite site.
 It is not necessary to kill or capture the snake in order to identify it.
 You are just putting yourself at added risk of being bitten.